AionNext/BizCod/Programming Guide/Data.md

 ;
 ```

-`Investment Account` shares three properties with already defined data model `Account`.
+`InterestAccount` shares three properties with already defined data model `Account`.
 This data model can be redefined using inheritance mechanism to inherit these 3 properties from `Account` data model .

 ```js
 define model InterestAccount is Account